 JANICE CHAN SECRETARY & MISSION COORDINATOR

 God is good!
-My name is Janice Chan and I have blessed to have recently been asked to serve on the board of Sandy Bay Lighthouse Ministries.
-I am a graduate of the University of West Florida, a high school teacher of Student Leadership at a Classical Christian School and have been a teacher of children with special needs in California before moving to the east coast and working as a preschool teacher.
+My name is Janice Chan and I have been blessed to have been asked to serve on the board of Sandy Bay Lighthouse Ministries.
+I am a graduate of the University of West Florida and am a retired teacher of children from preschool high school.

 My heart has always been for children and serving them wherever and however I can.
 As a believer in Jesus, my Lord and Savior, I have felt called to serve Him as well and He has led me in this desire many times to be involved with young people.
-The many places I have been led have been through coming alongside teenagers in the foster care program who are not in homes and placed in other living facilities, leading in the high school youth program in our church, serving as a Sunday School teacher since 2001, teaching high schoolers to be Christian leaders and mentors in the school my children went to, volunteering in many programs in the city of Baltimore and our county to assist those in need, and leading mission groups to the Sandy Bay Children’s Home over the last few years.
+I volunteer weekly at a pregnancy crisis center and in our community as well.
+I have served in the Baltimore area in many ministries, in our children’s school and our church and as a mission team leader at Sandy Bay Children’s Home as well.

-My position on the board is Mission Team Coordinator, providing information and support to mission teams going to serve at the Home in Roatan.
+As Mission Team Coordinator, I provide information and support to mission teams going to serve at the Home in Roatan.
 I am passionate about these children and this mission because I see His light shining there and throughout the island through the House parents, the team there that serves the young ones, and the board who desire nothing less than to see Jesus glorified in raising the children to be His children.